-The figures for banking October, published earlier this afternoon, show that £M3 grew by £1,080 million, or 2% in thatmonth.
-The rate of growth over the 4 months since mid-June, the beginning of the present target period, has therefore been equivalent to just over 14%.
-Although a number of factors point to the figure.for banking October being erratically high, just as that for the previous month was erratically low, it is clear that the underlying growth of £M3 is still significantly above the top of the target range which I set, namely 7-11% per annum for the 10 months from mid-June 1979 to mid-June 1980.
+The figures for banking October, published earlier this afternoon, show that EM3 grew by £1,080 million, or /2%/in that month.
+The rate of growth over the 4 months since mid-June, the beginning of the present target period, has therefore been equivalent to just over (14%.)
+Although a number of factors point to the figure for banking October being erratically high, just as that for the previous month was erratically low, it is clear that the underlying growth of £M3/is still significantly above the top of the target range which I set, namely (7-11%) per annum for the 10 months from EARNING SENSUL mid-June 1979 to mid-June 1980.
+IND.
+ACTI

-The excess has been largely due to the sustained rapid growth of bank lending and the high PSBR in the first half of the year.
+The excess has been largely due to the sustained rapid growth of bank lending and the high PSBR in the first half of the > ARILAGA.
+Pm [mB] NL -17% year.

-It had always been expected that the PSBR would be higher in the first half of the year than the second, because many of the effects of the Budget - notably the receipts from the higher rate of VAT, and reductions in public expenditure, would mainly affect the second half.
-But the PSBR was further increased in the first half year by the effects of industrial action, notably on telephone bills and VAT collection.
-The greater part this shortfall of the will be made good in the second half year.
-But the best estimate which can now be made for the PSBR for the year as a whole is that it would be £9‡ billion, if no action were taken.
-This compares with the estimate of £8‡ billion at the time of the Budget.
+It had always been expected that the PSBR would be higher in the first half of the year than the second, because many of the effects of the Budget - notably the receipts from the higher rate of [VAT], and reductions in public expenditure, would mainly affect the second half.
+But the PSBR was further increased in the first half year by the effects of industrial action, notably on telephone bills and [VAT collection.
+The greater par This shortfall of will be made good in the second half year.
+But the best estimate which can now be made for the PSBR for the year as a whole is that it would be £91 billion, if no action were This compares with the estimate of £84 billion at the taken. time of the Budget.
 The Public Sector Borrowing Requirement will be significantly lower in the second half of the financial year not only because of the factors originally envisaged but because of the partial recovery of the receipts in the first half year.
 Thus monetary conditions will be tighter on this account in the second half than in the first.